CarbonLDP/carbonldp-js-sdk/doc/README.md

 executeRawCONSTRUCTQuery( constructQuery:string,  requestOptions?:Carbon.HTTP.Request.Options ):Promise<[ string, Carbon.HTTP.Response.Class ]>
 ```

-Executes an CONSTRUCT query in the document and returns a string with the resulting model.
+Executes a CONSTRUCT query in the document and returns a string with the resulting model.

 *Parameters*